-It’s hard to top the 2003 NBA Draft Class, but one year that has it beat is 1996.
-Some of the greatest players of the recent era of basketball were drafted in ’96, including Los Angeles Lakers legend Kobe Bryant and Philadelphia 76ers icon Allen Iverson.
-Other legends in the draft included Steve Nash, Ray Allen, Peja Stojakovic, Stephon Marbury, Jermaine O’Neal and Marcus Camby.
+It's hard to top the 2003 NBA Draft Class, but one year that has it beat is 1996.
+Some of the greatest players of the recent era of basketball were drafted in '96, including Los Angeles Lakers legend Kobe Bryant (who was originally taken by the Charlotte Hornets) and Philadelphia 76ers icon Allen Iverson.
+Other legends in the draft included Steve Nash, Ray Allen, Peja Stojakovic, Stephon Marbury, Jermaine O'Neal and Marcus Camby.

 1. 1984 NBA Draft

-Notable Players: Michael Jordan, Akeem Olajuwon, Charles Barkley, John Stockton.
+Notable Players: Michael Jordan, Hakeem Olajuwon, Charles Barkley, John Stockton.

 In terms of all-time great draft classes, 1984 takes the cake.
 Players who changed the game forever were taken in this class.
 All in the first round, the Chicago Bulls drafted Michael Jordan, John Stockton went to the Utah Jazz, Charles Barkley went to the Sixers, and the Houston Rockets selected Hakeem Olajuwon.